 - 1. Place all materials on ice to cool: devices, forceps, syringe with needle and tubing. - a.
 Keep devices on ice through the entire process. - 2.
-Dilute Matrigel 1:2 or 1:5 with chilled serum-free media. - a.
-Serum-free media can be any glucose-based tissue culture media (DMEM, RPMI), or cell-specific basal media without serum. - 3.
+Dilute Matrigel 1:5 with chilled serum-free media. - Serum-free media can be any glucose-based tissue culture media (DMEM, RPMI), or cell-specific basal media without serum. - 3.
 Place a drop of water around the device tubing to be removed. - 4.
 Gently remove the tubing. - a.
 The water should cover the port once the tubing is removed, and should remain there until new Tygon tubing is inserted into the port.
-This will prevent air from entering the device. - 5.
-Draw Matrigel into a small segment of tubing on the syringe. - a.
+This will prevent air from entering the device.

+- 5. Draw Matrigel into a small segment of tubing on the syringe. - a.
 Don't draw up the Matrigel into the needle or the barrel of the syringe. - b.
 It is recommended to only draw up what is necessary for one device (about 30 μl).
 This is to prevent excess Matrigel from polymerizing in the syringe and excess tubing. - 6.
-Quickly insert the tubing into the port and infuse by hand until 1-3 drops are seen in the outlet tubing. - 7.
-Detach syringe from the tubing, clamp all tubing, and incubate device at 37°C for 15 minutes to 1 hour. - 8.
-After 1 hour, wash the channels thoroughly with serum-free media. - a.
+Quickly insert the tubing into the port and infuse by hand until 1-3 drops are seen in the outlet tubing.

+- 8. After 1 hour, wash the channels thoroughly with serum-free media. - a.
 Don't be too gentle this step will help remove clumps. - 9.
 Rinse the channels with cell media prior to seeding cells. - a.
 Check to see if there are air bubbles. - 10.
-Seed the device with cells immediately after flushing with media.
+If the devices are not being used immediately, store the devices in a disposable Petri dish with a Kimwipe soaked in 1X PBS. - a.
+Seal the Petri dish with Parafilm and store at 4°C for 2-3 days. - 11.
+Use the device within 3 days of coating.